aarong/feedme-server-core/README.md

 - `err.message === "HANDSHAKE_TIMEOUT: ..."`

-  The client did not transmit a valid and library-compatible `Handshake` message within the windows specified by `options.handshakeMs`.
+  The client did not transmit a library-compatible `Handshake` message within the window specified by `options.handshakeMs`.

 - `err.message === "FAILURE: ..."`